benjaminfichet/ReturnCode/README.md

 	ret = undefined,

 	-- Variable: data
-	-- Used to bring back data from the called functions.
+	-- Usually used to bring back data. data = undefined,
-	-- If any data is to be returned the function must store it in here, and set ret to true to indicate that it did well. data = undefined,

 	-- Variable: reason
-	-- Usually used when this.ret is false, allows human reabable informations to flow through the calls, allowing powerful debug. reason = undefined
+	-- Use it to bring up debug codes or whatever you need. reason = undefined
 )
 ```